tuan-hoangvo/Automation-Test-Script-Exercise-for-Wiki-API/README.md

 **Pre-condition**: `format` must be `"json"`.
 - All query parameters are correct and valid.
 - `sroffset` is greater than remaining number of searched items.
     For example: If search limit = 10, max search items = 9999.
 Then if sroffset > 9990, number of items remains should be = max seach items - sroffset.
+- Search with case-insensitive input (uppercase/lowercase) and offset < 0, verify search matches are found correctly
+- Search with valid input and offset, verify when no matches are found
+- Search input contains SQL injection with valid offset, verify search match is found
 ---

 ## Notes